Crindigo/termcraft/doc/brainstorm.md

 time.
 Like a simple furnace could take 1 charcoal + 1 raw beef and give 1 cooked beef after 30 seconds.
 An electric furnace would only need raw beef, but require a constant 5 power/second to operate.

+When crafting a device, land is checked and allocated at the start of crafting.
+When crafting is finished, the device is added to the base.
+Dismantling the device optionally gives back some raw materials.

 Current system involves put/take, but I wonder if instead we do something like the following: